dgmurphy/phoenix_howto/README.md

 Because PETRARCH uses parsed input, it has the option of detecting actors—noun phrases—which are not in the dictionary.
 This is set using the new_actor_length option in the PETR_config.ini file: see the description of that file for details.
 ```

+## Find Uncoded actors and Update the Dictionaries

+Run the phoenix-pipeline in null actors mode and collect the sentences with uncoded actors.

+Put these sentences into the sentence tester input file and run it in null actors mode to view the actor labels.

+Update the actor dictionaries using the CAMEO codebook and the actor labels.

+Re-run the sentence tester to make sure the updated dictionaries produced coded events with the new actor codes.